yrmvgh/yiufcrawl/README.md

 * Potions of heal wounds
     * now fully heal the target
     * less than half as common to find around the dungeon
-    * wands of heal wounds work like before
+    * wands of heal wounds work almost like before, except that their effectiveness scales with evocations skill, and the amount healed is proportional to health capacity.

 * Damage numbers are shown
     * yeah I know it adds some details that the original designers want to avoid.
 But really, how many crawl players aren't seriously hard core RPGers anyway?
 I